henri/spb/README.md

 ### :shield: Telemetry and Privacy
 As you would expect.
 The SPB project has zero telemetry.
-As such if you decide to install and use this software nothing is sent back to mothership.
+As such if you decide to install and use this software nothing is sent back to mother-ship.

-  > Note : If you schdule or manually run an install / update, then your system will poll and potentailly access this Github gist.
+  > Note : If you schedule or manually run an install / update, then your system will poll and potentially access this Github gist.
 As such, it is advisable that you read the section below regarding this project being hosted on GitHub.
 If this is a problem think twice before installing SPB or running SPB updates (manually / scheduled).

 SPB is hosted on GitHub :octocat: and as such data is recorded :record_button: as you access this page.
 At the bottom of this page you will find links to manage the way GitHub handles your data and tracking within a browser.
 Also, the following links are useful with regards understanding the stance of GitHub towards privacy and trust :

   - [GitHub Trust Center : Privacy](https://github.com/trust-center/privacy)
   - [GitHub Site Policy : Privacy](https://docs.github.com/en/site-policy/privacy-policies)

-When automatiaclly or manually running the install / update commands, data from your system is sent to GitHub infrasturcture so that SPB is able to be installed / updated on your system.
-If this is a problem in your enviroment, it is suggested that you [roll your own](ttps://github.com/henri/spb/?tab=readme-ov-file#roll-your-own) update system.
+When automatically or manually running the install / update commands, data from your system is sent to GitHub infrastructure so that SPB is able to be installed / updated on your system.
+If this is a problem in your environment, it is suggested that you [roll your own](ttps://github.com/henri/spb/?tab=readme-ov-file#roll-your-own) update system.

 As the default browser option in SPB is [Brave](https://brave.com/) and that project is a telemetry sender ; it is advisable that you read the Brave [privacy policy](https://brave.com/privacy/browser/).
 Brave is an [open source project](https://github.com/brave/brave-browser).
 However, if having any kind of telemetry being sent out is a problem then you should opt to use a different browser.
 Also, follow and chime into [this issue on github](https://github.com/brave/brave-browser/issues/40799) with your opinion(s) regarding telemetry opt-out features within Brave.